 I started writing when I was ten.
 Took a long break during high school and college (homework!) and started up again after college as a songwriter.
 From there it moved to script writing and eventually novels.
 I was first published in 1985.

-I am lucky to have been asked to write for Disney and loves working with them.
-That said, writing ideas are not copywrited, but characters can be.
-Disney owns the copywrites to The Kingdom Keepers and all other Disney characters, but anything can be written when done in fun.
+I am lucky to have been asked to write for Disney and love working with them.
+That said, writing ideas are not copyrighted, but stories can be.
+Disney owns the copyrights to The Kingdom Keepers stories and also owns the trademarks on the Disney characters, but anything can be written when done in fun.
 I suggest you keep writing and not worry about getting published.

 Within every novel you enter so many mind-sets.
 You have to be the beautiful woman, the psycho criminal, the judge, the jury.
 That’s the role of an author: to play everyone. if you don’t play them convincingly, your characters are cardboard.